How They Work

 - A: Not always but WE RECOMMEND- it results in a cleaner, better install and some shoes have tougher materials hidden beneath the rubber sole.

 - Q: Does glue help?

-- A: Glue is not necessary but some customers have found that a little dab of Super Glue, etc. will increase hold.
+- A: Glue is not necessary but some customers have found that a little dab of Goop, etc. will increase hold.

 - Q: Will Golfkicks fall out?